aglantzrbc/sql-challenge/README.md

 A dedicated *EmployeeSQL_db* database was created for this project, associated with postgreSQL server 15 in pgAdmin 4.

-The name conversions from the ERD are as follows, with the construction ERD ENTITY = LIST.
+The name conversions from the ERD are as follows, in alphabetical order by list name and with the construction ERD ENTITY = LIST.

-   -  Departments ERD entity = departments list
+   a.
+Departments ERD entity = departments list
-   -  Department_of_Employee ERD entity = dept_emp list
+   b.
+Department_of_Employee ERD entity = dept_emp list
-   -
+   c.
+Managers ERD entity = dept_manager list
+   d.
+Employees ERD entity = employees list
+   e.
+Salaries ERD entity = salaries list
+   f.
+Titles ERD entity = titles list

 *departments list:*

 The *dept_name* attribute was made unique, since this is the "source of truth" for department names on all other lists.